5 Steps for How to Successfully Counter Trend Trade

-We have discussed many trend trading strategies on the Tradingsim blog.
-In this article, we will examine the 5 steps for trading counter trends, which consists of impulsive and corrective price moves.
+We have discussed many trend trading strategies on the TradingSim blog.
+In this article, we will examine the 5 steps to counter trend trade, which consists of impulsive and corrective price moves.

 Below is the image of a counter trend price move: